 The flip side is that it can be quite exhausting to throw yourself fully into the Gathering for five days.
 Some people don’t attend all sessions but prefer to chill, catching up with friends, playing board games in the communal spaces or browsing the sponsor book stalls and the book swapping boxes.

 After three years in Berlin, the Gathering had outgrown the Berlin venue and relocated to the Economics University in Bratislava.
 Many of the stalwarts organisers remained just as involved.
 Judith, though still a speaker, handed over the reins to Lydia Machova and Peter Baláž for 2017 and 2018.
-Peter and Jitka Vršovská the head organisers in 2019 and Petr took on this role alone for 2020 and 2021.
+Peter and Jitka Vršovská the head organisers in 2019 and Petr has now taken on this role in full, helped by his colleagues at E@I .

 Like the Conference, the Gathering has its talks professionally filmed, so you can check out its YouTube channel (only after you’ve watched my vlogs…, mind 😉 )